 The Key Tool Leading the Fleet Safety Revolution

-Improving safety, for drivers and the community at large, remains the top mission of fleets.
+Improving fleet safety, for drivers and the community at large.
 It’s not just the right thing to do—it’s good for business.
 One of the most effective tools in improving fleet safety is the smart dash cam, and pressure is mounting for fleets to install this technology in all vehicles.
 While drivers had initial resistance to dash cams, many are beginning to see the benefits smart cameras provide them, not just the perceived downside.

-Smart cams have quickly become one of the most integral fleet safety tools because many of them track and analyze important safety data such as distracted driving, cell phone use, speeding, and alert drivers and fleet managers on behaviors to correct, but also to track good habits as well.
+Smart cams have quickly become one of the most integral fleet safety tools because many of them track and analyze important driver behavior such as distracted driving, cell phone use, speeding, and alert drivers and fleet managers on behaviors to correct, but also to track good habits as well.
 For instance, GPS Insight’s industry-leading smart cam, Driveri, is equipped with artificial intelligence that automatically analyzes what’s happening while you drive.
 It collects all the information it sees and gives you a score from 600 to 1,000.
 That’s your Driver Score, which credits drivers for safe driving actions.
+You can store the video footage on an SD card if your fleet vehicles don’t have access to wifi.

 Smart dash cameras protect drivers in several ways:

-Smart dash cams provide drivers with direct evidence to exonerate them when not at fault for a severe event.
-The camera provides the critical context for why the event took place.
+Smart dash cams provide drivers with real-time evidence to exonerate them from false claims during a severe event.
+The video footage provides the critical context for why the event took place.
 For example, when another driver suddenly changed lanes, it triggered a hard stop that prevented an accident.

 Keep in mind: Video isn’t the point of dash cams.
-Managers aren’t spending a lot of time looking at video.
-Instead, they’ll see charts showing safety scores at the fleet and individual levels.
-They’ll be able to see – without watching any video – what behaviors are most common and which ones need to be addressed.
+Managers aren’t spending a lot of time looking at video footage.
+Instead, they’ll see telematics showing safety scores at the fleet and individual levels.
+They’ll be able to see driving habits – without watching any video footage – what behaviors are most common and which ones need to be addressed.

 Smart Cameras Keep Drivers Safe